Merkel empathizes with struggling culture sector | DW | 28.04.2021

 "However it is very important to me that every opening step contains an element of culture," Merkel said.
 Museums, for example, can reopen on a restricted basis relatively soon once infection levels decline.
 Meanwhile, measures restricting large-scale indoor events will be the last to be relaxed.

-Merkel said that the pandemic is not only a stress test for culture, but also for the government, and appealed for understanding.
-She said she would definitely take on board some of the issues discussed by artists and bring them to the attention of the Minister of State for Culture, Monika Grütters.
+Merkel said that the pandemic is not only a stress test for cultural life, but also for the government.
+Appealing for understanding, she said she would definitely take on board some of the issues discussed by artists and bring them to the attention of the Minister of State for Culture, Monika Grütters.

 There is concern across the industry that cultural funding will be cut after the pandemic.
 Some theaters have already announced that productions will have to be downsized.